 (By the way, Melching really can’t seem to decide whether Artie was legitimately screwed over by the show.
-All his accusations of “You gave HER an easy question!” sound like bullshit of the highest order, but Bert the producer seems strangely reluctant to directly call him out on it.
+All his accusations of “You gave HER an easy question!” sound like bullshit of the highest order, but Bert the producer seems strangely reluctant to actually call him out on it.
 Then again, maybe he just doesn’t want to dive back into that mess unless he literally has no other choice.)

 There’s another bizarre bit where the script tries to draw parallels between Bruce and Artie – children who abandoned their childhoods and thus ironically never grew up, and continue living out revenge fantasies to this day – which might’ve worked with a less terrible villain, but here is simply too much to swallow.